gallenc/solent2Public/workup/experimental/session1/README.md

 ## Java build and test exercises and some Java revision

-These exercises will help you appreciate what maven does to help your build.
+These exercises will help you appreciate what maven does to help you build a java project.

-Before you do anything, you should ensure that you have maven installed and a windows command prompt with the correct class path.
+Before you do anything, you should ensure that you have maven installed correctly and can open a windows command prompt with the correct class path.

 Open a cmd.exe window and try
 ```